20. Training and Orientation Materials

 An affected college may seek the review of new financial information as described in this section only once per accreditation cycle and any determination by the Council made with respect to that review does not provide a basis for an appeal.

 The Council will consider the written response and documentation sent by the college within 30 days of receipt.
 The Council reserves the right to conduct a focused site visit, as needed, to validate information submitted for reconsideration.
-Should accreditation status be lowered, or a letter of reasonable assurance denied, or another adverse accreditation action taken for a specific college, the college is notified in writing of the reasons for the action and reminded of the appeal process.
-Immediately following the action of the Council, the chair notifies the dean via telephone of the accreditation or reasonable assurance decision of the Council.
-Within 30 days after action of the Council, staff prepares a letter for the dean of the college and the president of the parent institution that accompanies the report of evaluation conveying the accreditation status, length of time a given status is assigned, and any special instructions (for example substantial compliance instructions).
+Should a letter of reasonable assurance be denied, or another adverse accreditation action taken for a specific college, the college is notified in writing of the reasons for the action and reminded of the appeal process.
+Within 30 days after action of the Council, staff prepares a letter for the dean of the college and the president of the parent institution that accompanies the report of evaluation conveying the accreditation status, length of time a given status is assigned, and any special instructions.
 A formal statement of classification or reasonable assurance decision, signed by the Chair of the Council, accompanies the letter and the report.

 After the opportunities to respond in writing or appeal have passed or the processes completed, the action of the Council is considered final and a final report of evaluation is prepared, including recommendations and a classification of accreditation or reasonable assurance.
 Copies of the final report are sent to the dean of the college, the chief executive officer of the institution, Royal College of Veterinary Surgeons, and the Canadian Veterinary Medical Association.
 The officials of the college and the institution are authorized to disseminate all or part of the content of the report at their discretion.
 Should an institution choose to make public disclosure, it must disclose its accreditation status accurately, including the specific academic program covered by that status, and specify that the AVMA-COE, the accrediting agency, is located at 1931 North Meacham Road, Suite 100, Schaumburg, IL (847-925-8070).
 Any incorrect or misleading information regarding preaccreditation or accreditation released by the institution will be corrected by the COE.
 These corrections include, but are not limited to 1) the accreditation or preaccreditation status, 2) content of reports of on-site visits, and 3) the accreditation or preaccreditation action by the COE with respect to the program.
 The content of the report is not available from AVMA, CVMA, Council members, or the site visit team.
 Except under the conditions cited above, all findings, the self-study, correspondence, recommendations, and related information and documentation of the site visit and the evaluation are confidential to the Council and will not be publicly disclosed.